| Rodents In terms of number of species (though not necessarily in terms

 a source of fur, as model organisms in animal testing, for food,

+and even in detecting landmines.
 Members of non-rodent orders such as Chiroptera (bats), Scandentia

 (treeshrews), Insectivora (moles, shrews and hedgehogs), Lagomorpha